Get out of London! South-east to Sevenoaks

 Burgess Park (former Grand Surrey Canal): Bridge to Nowhere

-Aiming to the south-east, the early part of the route (naturally) has to make use of streets to reach the first parkland.
+Aiming to the south-east, the early part of this one of the radial Get out of London! routes (naturally) has to make use of streets to reach the first parkland.
 After crossing the river at Westminster Bridge, the route passes Geraldine Mary Harmsworth Park (with the Imperial War Museum inside) before going through Elephant and Castle to Walworth.
 Thereafter, it is an alternation of parks and streets all the way to Chislehurst.
 There are riversides and airy viewpoints alike.

 At Chislehurst Common, the route which best combines interest and directness takes the walker through Petts Wood, through Farnborough and High Elms Country Park, meets the North Downs at Knockholt Pound, and descends to Sevenoaks via the North Downs Way and Riverhead.
 However, there are very few public transport options after leaving Farnborough: it would be a shame to restrict the walkership to those who can get to Farnborough (probably by a combination of train and bus) and then get over the Downs and down to Sevenoaks, and finally get home again in a day.